-EXIT COUNSELING REQUIREMENTS
+EXIT INTERVIEW REQUIREMENTS

-You are required to complete an exit loan counseling session.
+For graduating students: During the last year of your program, you are required to complete an exit loan counseling session.
 You will receive instructions and website directions regarding this process before you graduate.
-During your enrollment you can keep track of your educational debt by using PennPortal: https://pennintouch.apps.upenn.edu.
+During your enrollment you can keep track of your educational debt by using Penn InTouch.
 Here you can review your annual loan borrowing and your cumulative loan borrowing at Penn by loan program.
 It is very important to be aware of your loan debt and repayment obligations as you proceed through your program and after graduation.